rhettjay/byu_Deliverable/README.md

 Please find contained the .js files for the back-end and front-end services.
 Regardless of the outcome, I want to thank you for the opportunity to test myself.
 I have never written in javascript before so this was a fun and challening exercise to build something new.
+I must also apologize for the git messiness.
+I recently broke my personal machine so I was using my wife's mac for this which meant having to upload to git manually.

 All the best,